 A proposal for universal healthcare for animals by the Australian Animal Justice Party was unanimously adopted in parliament in the state of Victoria.
 The ‘Veticare’ bill means veterinary care for pets will be subsidized or even free – depending on their human companion’s income.
-Also, state-funded wildlife hospitals will improve care for wild animals in need.
+And state-funded wildlife hospitals will improve care for wild animals in need.
 A global first, that will make animal health care accessible for all -and- help solve an urgent vet shortage in Australia.
 A win-win for wildlife, domestic animals and their human companions, animal rescuers and vets.

 The Animal Justice Party’s Veticare bill is a response to Australia’s national vet crisis.
 Staff shortage and the increased number of people living with animal companions since the COVID pandemic have put vets under pressure and caused prices to rise.
 The result: limited access to animal care, more euthanized or abandoned animals, less animals receiving the care they need.